 - Parsley for garnish

-- Cashew parmesan (for serving, optional)
+- vegan parmesan cheese (for serving, optional)

 - Heat the oil in a large stockpot (or stock if making this oil-free) and add the onions, celery, carrots and garlic.
 Season with salt and pepper and cook, stirring frequently, until the onions become soft and translucent.
 You don't want to brown them.